ashokchandru/ashokchandru.github.io/index.md

 ## _Welcome to my profile page!_
-_I am a technical writer advisor working in cybersecurity industry.
+_I am a technical writer advisor working in software industry.
 I am passionate about writing and about the tech industry.
 I enjoy driving and photography.
 I am a parttime organic farmer.
 Here is a little background of my professional experience:_

-* _Technical Writer Advisor in networking and cybersecurity._
+* _Technical Writer working in networking and cybersecurity._
 * _Experienced in creation and maintenance of technical documentation for a variety of cybersecurity, backup, and network products._
 * _Experienced in creating HTML help, Product Manuals, Release Notes, Quick Start Guides, Getting Started Guides, White Papers, Install Cards, etc._
 * _Good working knowledge of Agile methodology and worked in scrum, Kanban, and Scaled-Agile Framework (SAFe)._